Texas

 - Genetic data

-- Personal data of a child under the age of 13
+- Personal data of a child under 13

 Controller and Processor Obligations

 Data minimization.
-Controllers must limit their collection of personal data to what is adequate, relevant, and reasonably necessary for the disclosed purpose.
+Collection must be limited to what is adequate, relevant, and reasonably necessary for the disclosed purpose.

-Security requirements.
-Controllers must establish, implement, and maintain reasonable administrative, technical, and physical data security practices to protect personal data.
+Security.
+Controllers must implement and maintain reasonable administrative, technical, and physical security practices appropriate to the volume and nature of the personal data.

 Data protection assessments.
-Controllers must conduct data protection assessments for processing activities that present heightened risks, including targeted advertising, data sales, certain profiling activities, and processing of sensitive data.
-These assessments must be made available to the Texas Attorney General upon request.
+Controllers must conduct and document data protection assessments before undertaking processing activities that present heightened risk: targeted advertising, data sales, certain profiling uses, and the processing of sensitive data.
+The Texas AG may request these assessments, and controllers must produce them.

-Data processing contracts.
-Controllers must enter into contracts with data processors that include all elements required by the TDPSA, including requirements that processors assist controllers in responding to consumer rights requests and conducting data protection assessments.
+Processor contracts.
+Contracts with data processors must include all elements the TDPSA requires, including obligations to assist with consumer rights requests and data protection assessments.

 TDPSA Enforcement and Penalties